kubernetes/website/content/en/docs/tasks/extend-kubernetes/socks5-proxy-access-api.md

 ## Overview

 {{< note >}}
 This example tunnels traffic using SSH, with the SSH client and server acting as a SOCKS proxy.
 You can instead use any other kind of [SOCKS5](https://en.wikipedia.org/wiki/SOCKS#SOCKS5) proxy.
 {{</ note >}}

 Figure 1 represents what we're going to achieve in this tutorial.

-* We've got a _client machine_ from where we're going to create requests to talk to the Kubernetes API
+* We've got a client machine from where we're going to create requests to talk to the Kubernetes API
-* The Kubernetes server/API is hosted on a _remote server_.
+* The Kubernetes server/API is hosted on a remote server.
-* We leverage SSH to create a secure SOCKS5 tunnel between the _local_ and the _remote server_ on top of which the HTTPS traffic between the client and the Kubernetes API will flow.
+* We leverage SSH to create a secure SOCKS5 tunnel between the local and the remote server on top of which the HTTPS traffic between the client and the Kubernetes API will flow.

 {{< mermaid >}}
 graph LR;